lunarmodules/Penlight/docs/manual/01-introduction.md

 makes properly formatted output easier.
 (There is an equivalent `fprintf` which also takes a file object parameter, just like the C function.)

+Splitting a string using a delimiter is a fairly common operation, hence `split`.

 Utility functions like `is_callable` and `is_type` help with identifying what kind of animal you are dealing with.
 Obviously, a function is callable, but an object can be callable as well if it has overriden the `__call` metamethod.
 The